Skip to main content

 Healthcare App Development: HIPAA, Costs & Building With an Offshore Team

-Jan 18, 2026|HealthcareHIPAAmHealthTelemedicineCompliance
+|Jan 18, 2026|HealthcareHIPAAmHealthTelemedicineCompliance

 How Big Is the mHealth Market Opportunity?

-The global mHealth apps market reached $37.5 billion in 2024 and is projected to hit $86.37 billion by 2030, growing at 14.8% CAGR (Grand View Research, May 2025).
-Medical apps hold 73% of revenue share.
-North America accounts for 37.7% of the market.
+The global mHealth apps market hit $37.5 billion in 2024.
+By 2030 it is on track for $86.37 billion, a 14.8% CAGR (Grand View Research, May 2025).
+Medical apps pull 73% of that revenue.
+North America alone is 37.7% of the market.

 What Does HIPAA Compliance Require for App Development?

-The Security Rule requires: encryption of PHI at rest (AES-256) and in transit (TLS 1.2+), access controls with unique user IDs, audit logs of every PHI access, automatic session timeout, and a documented security incident response plan.
+The Security Rule requires: encryption of PHI at rest (AES-256) and in transit (TLS 1.2+), access controls with unique user IDs, audit logs on every PHI access, automatic session timeout, and a documented security incident response plan.

 What Types of Healthcare Apps Exist and What Do They Cost?

 Patient Portal: $30,000-$60,000.
-Appointment scheduling, medical records access, prescription refills, secure messaging with providers, billing/payments.
-3-5 month build.
+You get appointment scheduling, access to medical records, prescription refills, secure messaging with providers, and billing.
+Plan on a 3-5 month build.

 Remote Patient Monitoring: $40,000-$80,000.
-Wearable device integration (Apple HealthKit, Google Fit), vitals tracking, alert thresholds, provider dashboard, data visualization.
-4-6 month build.
-IoT complexity adds 20-30% to timeline.
+Wearable integration through Apple HealthKit and Google Fit, vitals tracking, alert thresholds, a provider dashboard, and data visualization.
+Roughly 4-6 months.
+The IoT side is fiddly and tends to add 20-30% to the timeline.

 Can You Build HIPAA-Compliant Apps With an Offshore Team?